What are the steps of OCIA?

 Sponsor Commitment

 Thank you for deciding to be a sponsor.
-The responsibilities are few, but crucial, to the RCIA process.
+The responsibilities are few, but crucial, to the OCIA process.

 • Email, phone call, or invite out for coffee your candidate a few times a month to “check in” on their process of discernment